ForeverACharles/Chess55/README.md

 Implementaion of Chess written in Java

 ## How to run via Eclipse IDE
-1.Open the */Chess55* folder as a project in Eclipse 2.Run *Chess.java*
+1. Open the */Chess55* folder as a project in Eclipse
+2. Run *Chess.java*

 ## How to run via Command Line